bixb922/crank-organ/doc-software/README.md

 No program change messages are sent.
 In fact, only note on and note off messages are sent, and with fixed velocity, as it is normal for pipes.
 If you have another requirement, please post an issue in this repository.

-MIDI output can be combined with valves or actuators connected via GPIO or MCP23017 pins.
+MIDI output over serial can be combined with valves or actuators connected via GPIO outputs, MCP23017 outputs or RC servo outputs.

 This option has little testing.
 Please report any problem.